Moreholidays March Chocolate Covered Raisin Day

 History and Origin of Bunsen Burner Day

-We know that Bunsen Burner Day was created to honor the birth of Robert Wilhelm Eberhard von Bunsen.
-But, we did not discover who created this day, or when this day was created.
+We know Bunsen Burner Day was created to honor the birth of Robert Wilhelm Eberhard von Bunsen.
+Yet, we did not discover who created this day, or when this day was created.
+Our holiday research is ongoing.
+So, perhaps we will someday update this page with this information.

 More March 31 Holidays

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Furthermore, in addition to Bunsen Burner Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
 People and organizations are creating new holidays regularly.
 March holidays are no exception.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.

 When is Be Nasty Day?
 This holiday is always celebrated on March 8

 There are naughty days and nice days, and all sorts of goodie gumdrop days on the calendar to celebrate and enjoy.
 So, it stands to reason that there will be a few negative types of days.
-This definitely is one of those days.
+Certainly, this is one of those days.

-We hope you do not celebrate this day, and that it is not popular.
+We hope you do not celebrate this day.
+Hopefully, this holiday will never become pouplar.
 We include it on our calendar, as it has a sizable presence on the internet, and it has been around since before 2000.
 If you do celebrate today, please recognize that there is a big difference between being nasty and being cruel.

 Today’s Motto: Mamma always said: “If you don’t have anything nice to say, don’t say it!”.